-People suffering from chronic uveitis likely experience flare ups in their condition.
+People suffering from chronic uveitis likely experience flare-ups in their condition.
 A flare is usually categorized as severe eye pain, headaches, nausea, sensitivity to light, dizziness and blurred vision.
-The frequency of flare ups depends solely upon the individual.
+The frequency of flare-ups depends solely upon the individual.
 Some people experience flares once a week, others once a month.
-Same goes for the length and duration of the flares.
-For some they are short lived, less than 24 hours.
+The same goes for the length and duration of the flares.
+For some, they are short-lived, less than 24 hours.
 For others, flares can last anywhere from three to five days.

 Chronic Uveitis and the Social Security Disability Program

 If you are suffering from chronic uveitis, you are likely struggling to maintain employment.
 If your symptoms include vision loss, severe pain, and flare-ups, you should consider applying for the social security disability program.
 You do not need to be legally blind to qualify for the social security disability program.
 There is a multitude of factors that go into determining whether an individual is disabled or not.
 If you think you may qualify for the program, the best thing you can do is to seek counsel from an experienced social security disability attorney.
 One that knows not only the symptoms related to uveitis but how disabling the treatments can be, including the eye injections your doctor may recommend.

 When applying for disability benefits, social security will review your claim to determine if you meet social security’s definition of disability.
 This definition requires an individual to suffer from a severe medical condition that has affected the individual’s ability to work for a minimum of twelve months, or in the alternative is expected to end in death.